 A Final Word about the Shetland Sheepdog

-The Shetland Sheepdog is an ideal family pet, and if you are a sucker for “beautiful” dogs, then this is the one for you.
+The Shetland Sheepdog temperament makes him an ideal family pet.
+And, if you are a sucker for “beautiful” dogs, then this is the one for you.

 What’s nice about a Sheltie is that he has all of the mannerisms of a Collie, only in a smaller size.
-Though, he may be a bit more high-strung than his mellower cousin.
+While you may prefer a smaller dog, just note that the Shetland Sheepdog can a be more high-strung than his mellower cousin.

-If you’re interested in purchasing a Sheltie, make sure you vet the breeder first.
-Shelties are an in-demand breed, and a lot of breeders crank them out for money, rather than to produce a quality dog.
+If you’re interested in purchasing a Shetland Sheepdog, make sure you vet the breeder first.
+Shelties are an in-demand breed, and a lot of breeders crank them out for money, rather than take the time to produce a quality dog.

-Shelties are great with kids and good listeners, though you’ll have to work with him to get his bark under control.
+Shelties are great with kids and they are good listeners, though you’ll have to work with him to get his bark under control.